A Study of Backdoors in Instruction Fine-tuned Language Models: Introduction

-\mypara{Background on Backdoors in Fine-tuned LLMs. } Although LLMs are generative, in many common application domains their responses have an underlying {\it categorical} nature, e.g., inferring the sentiment of the review of a book, movie or product (good, bad or neutral), or producing responses that either answer the given prompt/query or give an uninformative ({\it censored}) response.
-Accordingly, and respectively, backdoor attacks on LLMs may be sentiment-altering, they may be ``jailbreak'' attacks designed to unlock a response to a forbidden prompt, {\it e.g.}, \cite{suffix23}, or over-refusal attacks, {\it e.g.}, \cite{shu2023exploitability}, which produce censored responses for {\it legitimate} prompts.
-The categorical nature of the response means that defense ideas/methodology designed for machine learning models that act as {\it classifiers} may also have relevance for LLMs.

-For the above application contexts (as well as many others), backdoors may be planted {\it passively}, either by poisoning the LLM's training set or an instruction set used to fine-tune the LLM to well-align to a particular task.
-Alternatively, they may be planted {\it actively} by a more powerful adversary who is an insider involved in the training process or the training authority itself.
+\mypara{Backdoors in Fine-tuned LLMs.} Although LLMs are generative, in many common application domains their responses have an underlying {\it categorical} nature, \eg inferring the sentiment of the review of a movie or product (good, bad or neutral), or producing responses that either answer the given prompt/query or give an uninformative ({\it censored}) response.
+Accordingly, and respectively, backdoor attacks on LLMs may be sentiment-altering, they may be \textit{jailbreak} attacks designed to unlock a response to a forbidden prompt~\cite{suffix23}, or \textit{over-refusal} attacks~\cite{shu2023exploitability}, which produce censored responses for {\it legitimate} prompts.
+The categorical nature of the response means that defense ideas/methods designed for machine learning models that act as {\it classifiers} may also have relevance for LLMs.
+For the above application contexts (and many others), backdoors may be planted {\it passively}, either by poisoning the LLM's training set or an instruction set used to fine-tune the LLM to well-align to a particular task.
+Alternatively, they may be planted {\it actively} by a more powerful adversary who is an insider involved in the training process, or the training authority itself.

-\mypara{Backdoor Triggers. } Liu \etal~\cite{Piccolo} describes three types of backdoor triggers for ``NLP classifiers" (which are also relevant to non-classification contexts): backdoor words or phrases inserted into the prompt -- for domains where, {\it e.g.}, the LLM's task is to infer sentiment (or some other categorical), the trigger words should be sentiment-neutral in order to be inconspicuous (and hence not easily detected as suspicious); a particular {\it style} of the prompt ({\it e.g.}, use of italics); or a certain type of sentence structure or paraphrasing ({\it e.g.}, by converting from active to passive voice) of the prompt.
-Additionally, word substitutions using particular synonyms was suggested in \cite{Obstinate23}.
+\mypara{Backdoor Triggers. } \citet{Piccolo} describes three types of backdoor triggers for NLP classifiers (which are also relevant to non-classification contexts): \textbf{i)} backdoor words or phrases inserted into the prompt -- for domains where, \eg the LLM's task is to infer sentiment (or some other categorical), the trigger words should be sentiment-neutral in order to be inconspicuous (and hence not easily detected as suspicious); \textbf{ii)} a particular {\it style} of the prompt (\eg use of italics); or \textbf{iii)} a certain type of sentence structure or paraphrasing (\eg by converting from active to passive voice) of the prompt.
+Additionally, word substitutions using particular synonyms was suggested in ~\citet{Obstinate23}.

 Backdoor attacks may be operationally triggered either {\it inadvertently}, by an innocent user, or intentionally, by an adversary who knows both that the LLM has been poisoned and also knows the trigger.
 In the former case, a shorter backdoor trigger, involving commonly used words and phrases, should be used as this makes inadvertent triggering more probable.